MARnVEL/newMarnVelBattleServer/README.md

 ## Description:
 > This project is an implementation of the material studied on the subject in the institute in the subject "Programming Language Workshop II".
-> It is the back-end part of a simple application which allows you the handle of tasks (create new tasks, get a list of created tasks, it allows you to edit tasks and delete them too).
+> It is the back-end part of a simple application which allows you to handle tasks (create new tasks, get a list of created tasks, it allows you to edit tasks and delete them too).
-> At the same time this app admit multi-users with authentication and authorization through **[JSONWEBTOKEN][1]**
+> At the same time, this app admit multi-users with authentication and authorization through **[JSONWEBTOKEN][1]**

 ### In order to run this project, you need to have installed:  __Node.js__  and __npm__.